 Our team work hard to ensure that people’s views are heard and acted upon and families and friends are encouraged to share their views on how we run our service too.

 We have regular meetings, a service user forum and questionnaires to help people we support provide us with feedback.

 I lived at the Coach House for roughly two years.
 Once I had redeveloped the skills I had lost, I started to look for a new home.
 Staff helped me to find the right place and to decorate my flat and buy my furniture.
 Staff also showed me how and where to pay my bills and make a budget plan.
 I have a dog and I worked with staff to find a local vet so I could register her.
 I still have some support now I have left.
 Once a week, staff support me in completing my shopping, they help me choose foods so that I can keep up my healthy diet.
 I often suffer from low motivation, and even though I try to be as independent as I can, I still require prompting with housework.
 To try and help me I worked with staff to make a cleaning rota and I feel I can cope with my housework much easier.
 I enjoyed living at the Coach House and got on with all the staff.
 I like the fact they give outreach support as it makes me feel safe and secure having people I know.

-If you would like to refer to Tapton Grove, please get in touch with our manager, Sarah Chell, to discuss your requirements.
-We respond to all referrals within 48 hours and then we conduct a thorough, professional assessment, which is the start of the person-centred planning process.
-A written summary assessment report will be provided to you within 72 hours.
+If you would like to refer to Tapton Grove, please get in touch with our manager, Sarah Gilmartin, to discuss your requirements.
+We respond to all referrals within 72 hours and will complete the assessment within a week.
 Contact Sarah on 01246 274 178 or email: email@example.com